naathcs/survey-form/README.md

 I started writing on paper as much of the idea as I could.
 After writing on a notebook, a Github `branch` was created for this small project.
 The README file is the first one being done, as it is going to be both in English and Brazilian Portuguese.
 There is a folder called `Design` where photos of a handmade design on a white board was made.
 The <b>version 2</b> is the one being used to create the website.
+After a couple of days wondering what would be the best approach to build this project.
+I decided to start writing the HTML pages with the knowledge I currently have and learn in the process.
+The index page was created with a picture of the tribute, a brief text about the tribute and a link to click.
+The link sends the user to the first page of the survey (check image folder for design of the pages).
+The footer contains the name of the person who is creating the project.
+The first survey page contains the fields: name, email, phone, and relationship with the tribute.
+And under relationships are the options: brother/sister, son/daughter, nephew, uncle/aunt, cousin.
+Below the selection options there are three paragraphs with links.
+The `clear` link, that clears the fields (in this case it only loads the page again), the `next` link (it will take the user to the next survey page once it is created), and the link `return`, that will take the user back to the main page.

 ### Built with